 The available port locations and the scale of their development are mapped to the overall capacity outlook model sub-regional topology for both export and domestic demand.
 These development options are then provided as committed inputs to the DLT model, along with the other inputs described in Section 2.1.

-Details of hydrogen modelling within PLEXOS
+Details of hydrogen modelling within the capacity outlook model

 There are a number of elements to be considered in the implementation of hydrogen in the capacity outlook models, including: